IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Experiments

 \paragraph{Evaluation Benchmarks.} We evaluate our models on three popular instruction-following benchmarks: \textbf{Multi-IF} \cite{he2024multi}, which assesses multi-turn and multilingual hard constraints following; \textbf{CFBench} \cite{zhang2024cfbench}, which covers a comprehensive range of constraint types; and \textbf{Sysbench} \cite{qin2025sysbench}, which focuses on the following of system prompts.
 GPT-4o-2024-11-20 is used as the evaluation model for CFBench and SysBench.
-For \textbf{Multi-IF}, we follow RPO \cite{huang2025reverse} and report the average performance across the English and Chinese subsets. \paragraph{Main Results.} The main results are presented in Table \ref{tab:policy_model_performance}. \textbf{Firstly}, optimization with \model brings substantially superior performance gains across various benchmarks compared to all strong baselines, substantiating its advanced capacity of reliable instruction-following evaluation.
+For \textbf{Multi-IF}, we follow RPO \cite{huang2025reverse} and report the average performance across the English and Chinese subsets. \paragraph{Main Results.} The main results are presented in Table \ref{tab:policy_model_performance}. \textbf{Firstly}, optimization with \model brings substantially superior performance gains across various benchmarks compared to all strong baselines, substantiating its advanced capacity of instruction-following evaluation.
 Notably, LLMs after GRPO training with \model even achieve comparable performance to significantly larger LLMs (32B or 70B) of the same model family.
-In contrast, the general reward model, Skywork-Reward-V2-Llama-3.1-8B-40M, is not well-suited for instruction-following optimization, yielding only marginal improvements. \textbf{Secondly}, compared to the powerful baseline LLM critic, QwQ-32B, \model only incurs less than a third of computational overhead, highlighting its practicality. \textbf{Finally}, between the two commonly used optimization methods, DPO and GRPO, GRPO proves more effective for instruction-following tasks, delivering greater performance gains.
-The reward curves during GRPO training are provided in the Appendix.
-We also validate that optimization with \model does not compromise the general performance of LLMs in the Appendix.
+In contrast, the general reward model, Skywork-Reward-V2, is ill-suited for instruction-following optimization, yielding only marginal improvements. \textbf{Secondly}, compared to the powerful LLM critic, QwQ-32B, \model only incurs less than a third of computational overhead, highlighting its practicality. \textbf{Finally}, GRPO proves more effective for instruction-following tasks compared to DPO, delivering greater performance gains.
+The reward curves during GRPO training are provided in the Appendix \ref{app:reward_curves}.
+We also validate that optimization with \model does not compromise the general performance of LLMs in the Appendix \ref{app:general_preformance}.